jaimecgomezz/wallpapers/README.md

 notice
 --------------------------------------------------------------------------------
-I know some of them are vertical, i just liked them that much I'll create an acknowledgements file in order to properly credit authors
+I know some of them are vertical, i just liked them that much.
+I'll create an acknowledgements file in order to properly credit authors.

 resources